 Your AI Data Policy (Copy This)

-Use business-tier AI accounts only.
+- Use business-tier AI accounts only.
 The company will provide paid subscriptions.
 Do not use personal free accounts for work tasks.
-The $20-30/month cost is non-negotiable.
+The $20–30 per month cost is non-negotiable.

 Print it.
 Post it by the coffee machine.
 Email it to your team.
-Five rules, and your business is safer than 90% of companies using AI today.
+Five rules — that's the whole policy most small businesses need.

 The five rules above cover most small businesses, but some industries need extra care: